martinval11/commandkey/README.md

 # Command Key
-Pre Alpha Stage, DO NOT USE
+Pre Alpha Stage, Use it at your own risk.

 ## Requirements
 - React 18